Tax Credit for Volunteer Firefighters and Search and Rescue Volunteers

 - are remunerated for periods of on-call duty in the territory.

-In addition, if you were a search and rescue volunteer, you must have provided eligible services to an eligible organization (This link will open a new window).
+In addition, if you were a search and rescue volunteer, you must have provided eligible services to an eligible organization.

 For more information about the tax credit and eligible services, see the instructions for line 390 in the guide to the income tax return (TP-1.G-V).